Soliton versus the gas: Fredholm determinants, analysis, and the rapid oscillations behind the kinetic equation: Acknowledgments

 \section{Acknowledgments}

-This manuscript was partially developed upon work supported by the National Science Foundation under Grant No. DMS-1928930 while TG, MG and KM participated in a program hosted by the Mathematical Sciences Research Institute in Berkeley, California, during the Fall '21 semester ``Universality and Integrability in Random Matrix Theory and Interacting Particle Systems".
+This manuscript was partially developed upon work supported by the National Science Foundation under Grant No. DMS-1928930 while TG, MG and KM participated in a program hosted by the Mathema\-tical Sciences Research Institute in Berkeley, California, during the Fall '21 semester ``Universality and Integrability in Random Matrix Theory and Interacting Particle Systems".
 TG, MG, RJ, KM would also like to thank the Isaac Newton Institute for Mathematical Sciences in Cambridge, UK, for support (EPSRC grant No. EP/R014604/1) and hospitality during the programme ``Dispersive hydrodynamics: mathematics, simulation and experiments, with applications in nonlinear waves" (HYD2) in the Summer and Fall '22 semesters, where part of the work on this paper was undertaken.

-TG acknowledges the funding from the European Union’s H2020 research and innovation programme under the Marie Sk\l{}odowska–Curie grant No. 778010 IPaDEGAN and the support of GNFM-INDAM group.
+TG acknowledges the funding from the European Union’s H2020 research and innovation programme under the Marie Sk\l{}odowska–Curie grant No. 778010 IPaDEGAN, the research project "Mathematical Methods in Non Linear Physics" (MMNLP), Gruppo 4-Fisica Teorica of INFN and the support of GNFM-INDAM group.
 KM was supported in part by the National Science Foundation under grant DMS-1733967.
-MG acknowledges the support of the Natural Sciences and Engineering Research Council of Canada (NSERC) grant No. RGPIN-2022-04106 and the partial support of the Simons Foundation Fellowship while visiting the Isaac Newton Institute.
+MG acknowledges the support of the Natural Sciences and Enginee\-ring Research Council of Canada (NSERC) grant No. RGPIN-2022-04106 and the partial support of the Simons Foundation Fellowship while visiting the Isaac Newton Institute.
 RJ acknowledges the support of the Simons Foundation under grant 853620.

 The authors thank Iryna Egorova for interesting and useful discussions regarding decay rate of the potentials to the elliptic background for $x \to + \infty$, and Percy Deift for many insightful suggestions.